Showing posts with label .Area: Telok Ayer. Show all posts

 Buckwheat Spring Onion Seafood Pancake 3.8/5

-A twist on a Korean favourite, the Buckwheat Spring Onion Seafood Pancake ($19) uses buckwheat flour in the batter for a lighter texture with nutty undertones.
-Pan-fried to golden perfection, the pancake strikes a balance of crisp edges and chewy interior, generously studded with kimchi and fresh seafood like shrimp, squid, clams, mussels, and fish.
+A twist on a Korean favourite, the Buckwheat Spring Onion Seafood Pancake ($19) features buckwheat flour in the batter, resulting in a lighter texture with nutty undertones.
+Pan-fried to golden perfection, the pancake strikes a balance of crisp edges and a chewy interior, generously studded with kimchi and fresh seafood, including shrimp, squid, clams, mussels, and fish.

 GwanghwamumMijin9